glowkeeper/P3D/docs/labs/week3Session2.md

 ![](./images/shippingContainer.png)

-_Figure 1: Adding materials to the walls of the simple room_
+_Figure 1: Adding materials and textures to the walls of the simple room_

 Next, you are going to add a box, which will become a lampstand.
 Go to _All Prefabs_ in the _Project_ tab, find a _Box_, and add it to the room in your scene.
 Rename it _Stand_.
 Figure 2 shows the box scaled to 1.5 times its original size across all three axes, moved to the back lefthand corner of the room and given the same material as the walls.